 - Right to consent to disclosure of personally identifiable records (with exceptions).

 Upon written request, the University shall provide a student with access to his or her educational records.
-The Office of the Registrar has been designated by the institution to coordinate the inspection and review procedures for student education records, which include admissions, academic and financial files.
+The Office of the Registrar has been designated by the institution to coordinate the inspection and review procedures for student education records.

 Students wishing to review their educational records must make written requests to the Office of the Registrar listing the item(s) of interest.
 Educational records covered by FERPA will be made available within 45 days of the request.